 If you plan to visit several monuments, a Venice Museums pass may save you time and money.

-Tickets to see The Last Supper sell out quickly – buy tickets for The Last Supper through Select Italy in US dollars.
+Tickets to see The Last Supper sell out quickly – buy tickets for The Last Supper that include an audio tour.

 - Naples to Rome – 1:10